Rigidity of discrete conformal structures on surfaces: Introduction

-\begin{remark} If $\varepsilon_i=1$ for all $i\in V$, Theorem \ref{main rigidity introduction} is reduced to the rigidity of inversive distance circle packing on surfaces obtained by Guo \cite{Guo}, Luo \cite{L4} and the author \cite{X1,X3}, which was conjectured by Bowers-Stephenson \cite{BSt}.
-If $\varepsilon_i=0$ for all $i\in V$, Theorem \ref{main rigidity introduction} is reduced to the rigidity of vertex scaling on surfaces obtained by Luo \cite{L1} and Bobenko-Pinkall-Springborn \cite{BPS}, the global rigidity of which was conjectured by Luo \cite{L1}.
-Theorem \ref{main rigidity introduction} unifies these results and further contains the case of mixed type that $\varepsilon_i=1$ for some vertices $i\in V_1\neq \emptyset$ and $\varepsilon_j=0$ for the other vertices $j\in V\setminus V_1\neq \emptyset$.
-The local rigidity for discrete conformal structures on polyhedral surfaces was previously obtained by Glickenstein \cite{G4} and Glickenstein-Thomas \cite{GT} under a condition that the discrete conformal structure induces a well-centered geometric center for each triangle in the triangulation, which is not easy to check.
-The local rigidity for some subcases of Theorem \ref{main rigidity introduction} was also previously obtained by Guo-Luo \cite{GL} from Thurston's viewpoint with the standard cosine law replaced by different cosine laws in hyperbolic geometry. \end{remark}
+\begin{remark} Theorem \ref{main rigidity introduction} confirms a conjecture of Glickenstein in \cite{G5}.
+If $\varepsilon\equiv1$, Theorem \ref{main rigidity introduction} is reduced to the rigidity of Bowers-Stephenson's inversive distance circle packings on surfaces obtained by Guo \cite{Guo}, Luo \cite{L4} and the author \cite{X1,X3}, which was conjectured by Bowers-Stephenson \cite{BSt}.
+If $\varepsilon\equiv0$, Theorem \ref{main rigidity introduction} is reduced to the rigidity of Luo's vertex scalings on surfaces obtained by Luo \cite{L1} and Bobenko-Pinkall-Springborn \cite{BPS}, the global rigidity of which was conjectured by Luo \cite{L1}.
+Theorem \ref{main rigidity introduction} unifies these rigidity results.
+Furthermore, Theorem \ref{main rigidity introduction} includes the rigidity of the mixed type discrete conformal structures, for which $\varepsilon_i=1$ for some vertices $i\in V_1\neq \emptyset$ and $\varepsilon_j=0$ for the other vertices $j\in V\setminus V_1\neq \emptyset$.
+The local rigidity of Glickenstein's discrete conformal structures on polyhedral surfaces was first proved by Glickenstein \cite{G3} and Glickenstein-Thomas \cite{GT} under a condition that the discrete conformal structures induce a well-centered geometric center for each triangle in the triangulation.
+The local rigidity for some subcases of Glickenstein's discrete conformal structures was also proved by Guo-Luo \cite{GL}.
+Theorem \ref{main rigidity introduction} includes these results on local rigidity as special cases. \end{remark}